What is Psoriasis?

 Psoriasis is a chronic inflammatory medical condition that most commonly involves skin cells growing too quickly.
 Faulty signals originating in the immune system cause new skin cells to form in days rather than weeks2.
 The excessive skin cell growth leads to psoriasis lesions.
 The lesions have three characteristic features: scaling, thickening and inflammation (redness)3.Everyone’s experience of psoriasis will be different, varying from very mild occasional patches and itching to much more severe physical symptoms.
 Up to 30% of people who have psoriasis may also get psoriatic arthritis in their joints4.

 If you think you may be affected, talk to your doctor and explain why.

 How many people are affected?Anyone can develop psoriasis.
-It is equally common in men and women and affects about 2-3% of the global population.
+It is equally common in men and women and affects over 7 million people in the United States alone.

 What causes psoriasis?The exact cause of psoriasis is still unknown.
 It is a complex condition with multiple potential causes, which may be genetic, immunological, environmental and psychological.
 These factors alter how skin cells function, speeding up the rate at which skin cells are produced and shed.

 Psoriasis is not contagious and cannot be transferred through any form of physical contact.

 This content is not intended to advise you about your health.
 Always seek advice from your doctor or other qualified healthcare professionals.

 UK/IE MAT-07605 .
 Date of preparation: February 2017